ernohanninen/SIMPLIcity/README.md

 3. Save the reformatted image.

 ## Model training
+SIMPLIcity comes with three pre-trained segmentation models hunu, chat, and lmx1a_th.
+These models can be found from ~/SIMPLIcity/SIMPLIcity/run/models

 To train deep-learning model images with their corresponding masks are required, this requires image annotation.
 Before annotation the images were manually cat to 512x512 pixel patches using Fiji crop function, select `Image` > `Crop`.